devgabrielcoman/nosce/README.rst

  * toPrettyJSON - returns a pretty printed JSON string representation
  * toNSData - returns a NSData object representation

-A more thorough example follows:
+If you have a more complex object hierarchy:

 .. code-block:: swift